jfcere/ngx-stickybits/README.md

 ## Browser Compatibility

-`Stickybits` works in all modern browsers including Internet Explorer 9 and above.
+`Stickybits` works in modern browsers like a charm, when it turns to Internet Explorer it is often a total different story!
+Althought it tend to support IE 9 and above by using `position: fixed` the result not always what is expected.
 Please file and issue with browser compatibility quirks [here](https://github.com/dollarshaveclub/stickybits/issues).

+## Quirks

+I won't lie to you, getting an element sticky has always been a hard and painful task!
+Although `Stickybits` makes it _easier_ it is not always magic and sometime require some twists to make it works as desired.
+This section is dedicated to quirks and how to resolve common problematic behaviors using `stickybits` directive.

+#### verticalPosition = 'bottom'

+Setting `[verticalPosition]="'bottom'"` won't work out of the box, easiest way to fit it is to put the sticky parent element with `display: flex` and set the sticky element with `align-self: flex-end`.

 ## Demo Application